rutilicus/youtube-custom-music-player/README-en.md

 And edit config.json in data directory.
 - siteName is a site name.
 - userPlayList is a functionality switch of user play lists.
 If multiple sites exists in the same domain, the lists are shared.
 - spreadsheetId is the ID of Google spreadsheet.
 Refer [here](https://developers.google.com/sheets/api/guides/concepts) for IDs.
 The referred spreadsheet must be shared.
+The requirements of spreadsheet are described later.
 - apiKey is the APY Key of Google Cloud APIs.
 Generate API Key [here](https://console.cloud.google.com/apis/credentials).
 The Key should be restricted by URL and the usage should be Google Sheets API only.

 These files must be edited by UTF-8.

 Then, deploy these files on the web server.

+## The requirements of spreadsheet
+The first row is heading row containing below items.
+- movieId: YouTube movie or streaming ID
+- movieName: YouTube movie or streaming name
+- startTime: Starting time of the song\[sec\]
+- endTime: End time of the song\[sec\]
+- songName: Song name
+- artist: Artist name

 ## Caution
 This framework uses HTTP requests for data, so this works only web server envirionment.